artsandmetaphysics/goodlifeodyssey/meditations/dante-on-the-problem-of-hell.md

 title: >
   Dante on the Problem of Hell
 description: >
-  Unlike C.S.
-Lewis, Dante doesn't think hell's denizens choose to be there.

 published: 2021-12-14
 ---

 If God is supremely good then why does hell exist?
 I can accept that unrepentant sinners shouldn't be in heaven, but why must they be eternally punished?
-Wouldn't a supremely good God make unrepentant sinners, upon death, cease to exist instead of being eternally tormented---even if that torment is self-inflicted?
-And even if guilt demands justice, and hell is necessary, why should the torment last forever?
+Wouldn't a supremely good God make unrepentant sinners, upon death, cease to exist instead of being eternally tormented?
+And if hell must exist to punish the guilty, then why does the torment last forever?
 What sin found in a finite life could justly lead to infinite pain?

 Here's an answer to these questions---a solution to the problem of hell: All of hell's citizens _choose_ to be there.
 At any point, they could choose to go to heaven or to stop existing, but they want to exist in hell.
+This is especially plausible if the torments of hell are self-inflicted; there are no flames, lakes of ice, or armed demons.

-The utilitarian might object: "Even though the sinners continually choose to exist in hell, God knows they'd be better off not existing, so he should wipe them from existence."
-Perhaps, but maybe God cares more about preserving our autonomy than minimizing some utilitarian metric?
+Setting aside how the Bible describes hell, does this view even solve the problem?
+I think it does.
+A utilitarian may object: "Even though the sinners continually choose to be in hell, God knows they'd be better off not existing, so he should erase them."
+Perhaps, but maybe God cares more about preserving our autonomy than minimizing some metric?
+Hell exists because God respects our free will.

-Some theologians suggest that we only get to choose between heaven or hell, but this begs the original question, since why would an all-powerful, supremely good God force people to continue existing in hell against their will?
+Let's consider a couple of variations on this view.
+Some theologians think there are only two choices: heaven or hell---non-existence is off the table.
+This view begs the original question.
+There would be souls in hell that would rather not exist, the sort of people that jump under trains---and these souls would be being tormented against their will.
+Since an all-powerful God _could_ allow souls to cease existing, the new question would be: If God is supremely good then why must souls exist in hell against their will?

-Others have suggested that once a choice is made, it is made forever.
-Thus, a sinner who chose to exist in hell might later regret their choice, but they're stuck with it.
-This also begs the question, since once again, why would an supremely good God keep people in eternal torment once they no longer wished to be there?
+Others agree that people choose to go to hell, but that the choice, once made, is permanent.
+Thus, a sinner in hell can't decide to repent.
+This also begs the question, since why would a supremely good God keep people in eternal torment once they no longer wished to be there?
 It seems to me that the problem of hell is only solved if sinners _continually_ choose to exist in hell.

 I hope it's true that everyone gets to choose between heaven, hell, and non-existence.